Oving traffic lights consultation extended

-The consultation period for the proposed closure of the Oving traffic lights will now end next week, due to an 'ongoing technical fault' with the county council's website.
+The consultation period for the proposed closure of Oving traffic lights consultation will now end next week, due to an 'ongoing technical fault' with the county council's website.

 He said: “We apologise for the ongoing technical fault with the consultation page but please assure your readers we will now be accepting consultation responses until 4pm next Friday, November 22.

 “We hope to have the page back up and running soon but comments can be submitted in the meantime by emailing: [email protected]"

 The proposed TRO will legally prevent all traffic, apart from buses travelling northbound, from exiting the B2144 Oving Road east at the A27 junction.
 Chichester District Council attempted to change the plans to keep the lights, but was overruled by the government.

 According to the county council, the order is proposed to 'avoid danger' to people or traffic using the road and to 'facilitate the passage on the road of any class of traffic, including pedestrians'.